notEthan/jsi/README.md

         number: {type: "string"}
 ```

-Using that schema, we instantiate a JSI::Schema to represent it:
+We pass that to {JSI.new_schema} which will instantiate a JSI Schema which represents it:

 ```ruby
 # this would usually load YAML or JSON; the schema object is inlined for copypastability.